What to expect on the Guinness Storehouse Tour

 If you’re a fan of a pint or two of the black stuff, then now is the time to add the Guinness Storehouse Tour to your short city break itinerary.
 The Guinness Storehouse Tour is one of the highlights of any trip to Dublin, especially for those who consider themselves to be beverage connoisseurs or love foodie themed experiences.
 Here’s our quick guide to what to expect from your visit to help you plan your trip.

 How long is the Guinness tour?

-This self-guided tour has a recommended duration of about 1 ½ hours, though guests are welcome to stay for as long as they like so as to make sure they make the most of their visit.
+This self-guided tour has a recommended duration of about 1 ½ hours, although guests are welcome to stay for as long as they like and make the most of their visit.
 As it’s fairly short in duration, it should be easy to fit in around other attractions and sightseeing commitments.

 When is the tour?

-The Guinness Storehouse factory tour is easily accessed from all the O’Callaghan Collection Dublin Hotels and opens seven days a week, from 9.30am – 7 pm, though it is advised you plan your visit carefully as the last admission is at 5 pm.
+The Guinness Storehouse factory tour is easily accessible from all the O’Callaghan Collection Dublin Hotels and opens seven days a week, from 9.30am – 7 pm, although it’s advised you plan your visit carefully as the last admission is at 5 pm.

 Please also note that the tour is closed on: